-NATASCHA SOHL Dirty Little Word (Pre-Release) Granite Music (2007)
+NATASCHA SOHL Dirty Little Word Granite Music (2009)

 You can't really help rooting for Natascha Sohl.
-Whisked away to a US recording hot-house last year, she's come back with the 'difficult' second album and has emerged triumphant.
+Whisked away to a US recording hot-house in 2007, she's come back with the 'difficult' second album and has emerged triumphant.
 A few dollars lighter maybe, but she's certainly gained in musical experience and maturity.

 Shortly after GRTR! started in 2003 we heard her first CD and thought it was something special: since then Natascha has been one of our favourites, we caught her showcase gig in London, and then she packed her bags for New York.
 Was it our after-shave?